 In a relationship, your partner will have behaviors that will irk you.
 If you react to every behavior, it means you do not accept your partner unconditionally, and your relationship might not last.
 When reciprocity is in the picture, it would be easy to forgive and not bear grudges.

-4. You are sensitive to each other’s love language
+4. You are sensitive to each other’s love expression

-Everyone wants to be loved, but we don’t get loved the same way due to our preferences; this is where love languages come in.
-For instance, if you prefer words of affirmation but it is not your partner’s strong point, you have to communicate to them.
+Everyone wants to be loved, but we don’t get loved the same way due to our preferences; this is where love expression comes in.
+For instance, if you prefer words of affirmation but it is not your partner’s strong point, you have to communicate with them.

 When there is reciprocity in the relationship, you will see the need to inform your partner if you are not loved the way you want.

 Similarly, to reciprocate love to your partner, it is vital to know what makes them tick.
 And one of the best ways to know this is when you communicate with them.
 When you know what your partner enjoys, it is easy to be more affectionate and loving.